 One to two days are set aside at the beginning of each semester for registration.
 During this time, each student is supplied with complete information regarding the class schedule and his or her own previous academic record.
 Each student is assigned to an advisor who assists him or her in making out a program of study.
-During the academic year a student may consult his or her advisor, dean or any member of the registrar's office staff at any time concerning his or her course of study and future academic plans.
+During the academic year a student may consult his or her advisor, dean, division chair, program coordinator or the Registrar's Office at any time concerning his or her course of study and future academic plans.
 Every degree candidate is furnished with a checksheet showing his or her exact standing in relation to degree conferral requirements.
 While everything possible is done to help the student plan his or her program correctly, the final responsibility for taking the courses which will fulfill the degree conferral requirements rests upon the student.